Boston Personal Injury Lawyer

 Catastrophic, Permanent, or Life-Altering Injuries

 A catastrophic injury can be life-altering.
-Some recovery may occur but limit the lifestyle you had prior to the injury.
+Some recovery may occur but limit the lifestyle you had before the injury.
 Your injuries may require regular medical care for the rest of your life, physical therapy, and adaptive equipment.

 In the context of a personal injury case, a catastrophic injury is defined as one that permanently prevents victims from performing any gainful work.
 This means they are no longer able to financially support themselves or their family.
 Their ability to care for their family in other ways may be impacted as well.